hamvocke/hamvocke.github.io/_posts/2019-03-04-makefiles-for-accessibility.md

 At ThoughtWorks, we often call this a `go` script (which, admittedly, became confusing after _go_, the programming language, has become a thing).
 Teams at ThoughtWorks often create these scripts to make it easy run common tasks automatically: I can call `./go build` to compile my source code, `./go test` to run the test suite, or `./go run` to start the application locally, regardless of the tools that are used under the hood.
 [Pete Hodgson](https://twitter.com/ph1) wrote a nice series of articles [in praise of the go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i) to describe this practice in more detail ([Part II is here](https://www.thoughtworks.com/insights/blog/praise-go-script-part-ii)).

-Having a script as a single entry point makes your code more accessible.
+Having a script as a single entry point makes your code more accessible to other developers (and your future self!).
 It's easy to do the things you want to do without memorizing long-winded commands.
 It's easy to switch between different projects as the commands stay mostly the same.
 And it's easy to discover what's possible (by running `./go help`) which helps getting new people up to speed.

 ## `go` Scripts: An Example in Bash
 Most of the `go` scripts I've seen were written in _bash_ and roughly followed the same structure of parsing the first parameter and then mapping that to certain actions: